RocketCommunicationsInc/astro-uxds/_content/components/input-field.md

 ::: compliance

-- 5.7.1.
-Stacked Input Fields shall be left aligned.
+- X.X.X Stacked Input Fields shall be left aligned.
-- 5.7.2.
-Input Fields shall use the text size defined in the CSS<!--link to CSS-->.
+- X.X.X Input Fields shall use the text size defined in the CSS<!--link to CSS-->.

 :::